aht/stream.py/doc/index.rst

 Processors
 ----------

-All processors take an iterable or a :class:`Stream` instance, and return a :class:`Stream` instance.
+All processors take an iterable or a :class:`Stream` instance and return a :class:`Stream` instance.

 .. function:: take(n)